zhyupe/port-mapper/README.md

 ##How to

- 1. Edit settings in *server.js* and *client.js* .
+ 1. Edit settings in *config.json* .
  2. Upload files to both servers.
  3. Run *server.js* on the **front** server.
  4. Run *client.js* on the **client** server.

 ***[Notice] You must do the step 3 first, or the client won't work correctly.***

-##Config Definition
+##Setting Definition

-[Update] Configs is now combined.
+[Update] Settings is now combined.
 You can just edit *config.json* and when there is an update, you don't need to edit again!
 (Just backup the config.json and restore)

 ```javascript
 {